scandinavianlogic/scandinavianlogic.github.io/index.md

 ## Inform about news, events or open positions

-We gratefully accept submissions of relevant announcments and other relevant news.
+We gratefully accept submissions of relevant announcements and other relevant news.
 Please e-mail <webmaster@scandinavianlogic.org>.

 ## About the society